radical-cybertools/radical.repex.at/docs/source/pages/gettingstarted.rst

 	``sync`` -- *this parameter allows to specify synchronization options for the simulation.
 Available options are:* ``S`` *synchronous simulation and* ``A`` *asynchronous simulation.
 Default is synchronous simulation:* ``S``

 	``wait_ratio`` -- *this parameter should be specified, if we are performing asynchronous simulation.
 Default wait ratio is 0.25.
 Wait ratio specifies the ratio of replicas which have already completed MD simulation to the total number of replicas.
-In other words we specify for how many replicas out of the total number of replicas we have to wait, before we can proceed to exchange of parameters.
-Wait ration is a lower bound: we specify at least how many replicas have to finich MD simulation, in practice the number of replicas which will proceed to exchange might be larger.*
+In other words we specify for how many replicas out of N replicas we have to wait, before we can proceed to exchange of parameters.
+Wait ratio is a lower bound: we specify at least how many replicas have to finich MD simulation.
+In practice the number of replicas which will proceed to exchange might be larger.*

 	``same_coordinates`` -- *specifies if the same coordinates file must be used for all replicas.
 Possible values are:* ``True`` *or* ``False.`` *If this option is set to False, coordinates file for each replica* **must** *end with a postfix corresponding to numerical group index of this replica in each dumension (dot separated).
 For example, coordinates file for a two-dimensional simulation for replica with group indexes 2 and 4 in dimensions 1 and 2 should have a postfix* **.2.4**. *Default value is* ``True.``